Racing Together Community Day returned on Thursday 5 May

 - Initiated to collectively inspire and showcase racing working in its local communities, showing that it’s fun to give back alongside colleagues.

-- The 4th annual Racing Together Community Day will take place on Thursday 7th May 2020.
+- The 4th annual Racing Together Community Day took place on Thursday 5th May 2022.

 - A nationwide initiative, supported online via the website, Instagram and Twitter, using the hashtag #RTCommunityDay

 - Over 65 racing organisations signed up to give back to their local communities through volunteering in excess of 2,000 hours.
 Watch the round up video below:

 A record level of participation was achieved for the first Racing Together Community Day staged since 2019.
 The annual initiative, interrupted by the pandemic, is an opportunity for a range of racing businesses and charities nationwide to engage with and support their communities through local volunteering activities.
 Over 65 organisations from across the sport in locations nationwide embraced the day by giving up their time to help others.